Kew Gardens station (London): Kew Gardens Station Footbridge

 The footbridge to the south of the station is also noteworthy and is Grade II-listed in its own right.
 The railway line bisected Kew, but it was not until 1912 that the bridge was provided to allow residents to cross the tracks safely (previously, a level crossing was used, with the added disadvantage of delaying trains).
 It is a rare surviving example of a reinforced concrete structure built using a pioneering technique devised by the French engineer François Hennebique.
 The bridge has a narrow deck and very high walls, originally designed to protect its users' clothing from the smoke of steam trains passing underneath.
 It also has protrusions on either side of the deck to deflect smoke away from the bridge structure.
 It was restored in 2004 with a grant from the Heritage Lottery Fund, in a project led by The Kew Society.
 In July 2017, concerns were expressed about the structural safety of the bridge.

 Services

-Kew Gardens currently has the following London Underground and National Rail London Overground services, which are operated by the London Underground S7 stock and British Rail Class 378:
+Kew Gardens currently has the following London Underground (District line) and London Overground (Mildmay line) services, which are operated by the London Underground S7 stock and British Rail Class 378 trains respectively: